xwp/block-scaffolding-wp/readme.md

 - `npm run build` to build the plugin JS and CSS assets.
 Use `npm run dev` to watch and re-build as you work.

-- `npm run lint:js` to lint JavaScript files with [eslint](https://eslint.org/).

-- `npm run lint:php` to lint PHP files with [phpcs](https://github.com/squizlabs/PHP_CodeSniffer).
+- `npm run lint` to lint both PHP and JS files.
+Use `npm run lint:js` and `npm run lint:php` to lint JS and PHP seperately.

-- `npm run test:php` to run PHPUnit tests without generating a coverage report.
+- `npm run test` to run both PHP and JS tests without coverage reporting.
+Use `npm run test:js` and `npm run test:php` to run tests for JS and PHP seperately.

-- `npm run test:php:coverage` to run PHPUnit tests and generate a coverage report in both XML Clover and HTML format.
+- `npm run test-with-coverage` to run both PHP and JS tests with coverage reporting.

+## Continuous Integration

+We use [Travis CI](https://travis-ci.com) to lint all code, run tests and report test coverage to [Coveralls](https://coveralls.io) as defined in [`.travis.yml`](.travis.yml).